foss-for-synopsys-dwc-arc-processors/embarc_mli/README.md

 These are basic API level test applications to check that all the functions available at the API level work fine.

 ### [**Hello World**](/examples/hello_world)
-This example is a first step API functions and data usage.
+This example is a first step into API functions and data usage.

 ### [**CIFAR-10**](/examples/example_cifar10_caffe)
 This example is a simple image classifier built on convolution, pooling and dense layers.
 It is based on standard Caffe tutorial for CIFAR-10 dataset.